UmeanNever/NovelSum/README.md

 ### Data Preparation

 The input to **NovelSum** consists of a target dataset, for which diversity is computed, and a source (reference) dataset used to estimate the information density factor.
 In our instruction-tuning experiments, we use a combined dataset of WizardLM, ShareGPT, and UltraChat as the reference dataset (using just one of them is also feasible).
 This reference dataset can be reused for general instruction-tuning tasks.
-If a reference dataset is not readily available for your task, we recommend using a general large-scale (open-source) dataset that is relevant to it.
+If a reference dataset is not readily available for your task, we recommend using a general large-scale (open-source) dataset that closely aligns with your task domain.
 In practice, the reference dataset can be flexibly chosen based on the task at hand; any domain-specific dataset may be used to compute NovelSum for specialized scenarios.

 The input to **NovelSelect** requires only the source dataset (i.e., the dataset from which samples are selected).